What is Pygeum?

 Pygeum Benefits and Uses

-Prostatitis: Prostatitis carries many of the same symptoms that are found in Benign Prostatic Hyperplasia, including an inflamed and enlarged prostate, which prevents the flow of urine through the urinary tract, as well as the production of semen, which protects sperm post-ejaculation on its way to the egg.
+Prostatitis carries many of the same symptoms that are found in Benign Prostatic Hyperplasia, including an inflamed and enlarged prostate, which prevents the flow of urine through the urinary tract, as well as the production of seminal fluid, which protects sperm post-discharge on its way to the egg.
 By preventing the swelling of the prostate as an anti-swelling agent, Pygeum offers direct treatment for the symptoms involved with Prostatitis.

 The dosage that is going to used is going to depend entirely on what they are taking it for.
 Here is a general breakdown of what to expect.